renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 ## Player Prompt

-A ferocious blizzard has descended on the *Hella Valley*; almost a white-out, it has trapped the people of valley in their homes and brought life in the valley to a standstill.
+A ferocious blizzard has descended on the *Hella Valley*; almost a white-out, it has trapped the people of the valley in their homes and brought life to a standstill.

 For whatever reason, you are in *Southlander's Market*, a small city inhabited mostly by Humans and Ratfolk in the south of valley.
 As the name implies, *Southlander's Market* is something of a trade-hub for the valley; it sits on Hella High-Road, a nominal highway that runs out of the valley to the east, leading to the Tol Confederacy more than fifteen *demarc* away, and eventually to the rest of the Commonwealth.

-The city shares the valley with the *Weaver's Hold*, a Dwarven hold known for their wools; *Forge-and-Hearth Burrow*, a Kobold burrow that hosts the valley's most skilled smiths; the centuries-old *Whitefox Monastery*; and a number of smaller Human and Gnollish hamlets.
+The city shares the valley with the *Weavers' Hold*, a Dwarven hold known for their wools; *Forge-and-Hearth Burrow*, a Kobold burrow that hosts the valley's most skilled smiths; the centuries-old *Whitefox Monastery*; and a number of smaller Human and Gnollish hamlets.

 The situation in *Southlander's Market* is slowly deteriorating.
-No contact has been had with Weaver's Hold, Forge-and-Hearth Burrow or—most alarmingly—Whitefox Monastery for days—much less anyone travelling up the highway from the wider Commonwealth.
+No contact has been had with Weaver's Hold, Forge-and-Hearth Burrow or — most alarmingly — Whitefox Monastery for days — much less anyone travelling up the highway from the wider Commonwealth.
 While the village is well-enough stocked for the week ahead at least, if the blizzard does not break, the city may begin to succumb to hunger and cold.

 Many in the town believe that someone should make the trek to the monastery to see if there's anything that they can do.